aviskase/aviskase.github.io/content/articles/2020/2020-07-01-hmms-june/index.md

 **5.** Do I contribute to the same noise?
 Perhaps.
 Can't promise, but I'll try not to.
 Obviously, these _Hmms_ aren't really original content, but [written reflection is a great way to process information](https://eugeneyan.com/writing/reading-note-taking-writing/), sorry!

-## P.S.
-The Saddest YouTube's Recommendation
+## P.S. the saddest YouTube's recommendation

 YouTube recommended me to rewatch [the opening sequence to the "Valerian and the City of a Thousand Planets"](https://www.youtube.com/watch?v=q6oTziHKM_c).
 The movie is forgettable, but this small part is a masterful tearjerker, _especially now._